EL CAJON COUNCIL VOTES TO OUST PLANNING COMMISSIONER HUMBERT CABRERA

 Removal of Planning Commissioner Cabrera

-Cabrera did not respond to requests to appear at the meeting via Zoom and answer questions, but wrote via text to El Cajon City Manager, Graham Mitchell: “Send my prayers to the Council and the city and you.
+Cabrera did not respond to requests to appear at the meeting via Zoom, but wrote via text to El Cajon City Manager, Graham Mitchell: “Send my prayers to the Council and the city and you.
 And i wish I could have humbly told them i could attempt to sincerly (sic) correct whatever they deamed (sic) was the issue in order to bring us together for the good of the citizens of the city.”

-The Council is exercising its right to reverse the appointment of Carbera, explained Cty Attorney Morgan Foley.
+The Council is exercising its right to reverse the appointment of Cabrera, explained City Attorney Morgan Foley.

 Sixteen public comments were submitted.